 Last year I smoked much of September’s heirloom tomato harvest, then froze them in freezer bags and used them in stews, sauces, and soups throughout the winter and spring.
 This year I’m smoking the tomatoes again, but instead of freezing, I’m preserving them as “Shrub Syrups”.
 Here is a stellar Bloody Mary made with a tomato shrub syrup, with a bonus of two other cocktails using the tomato shrub.

 Recently there has been a revival of shrub-based drinks, especially in the cocktail world.
 Shrub syrups can take cocktails to new levels, adding depth and complexity to a drink, especially when bitters are added in.

-For non-imbibers, the popularity of the SodaStream as a replacement for sweet carbonated beverages (i.e., soda pop) is the perfect foil for shrub syrups.
+For non-alcoholic drinks, the popularity of the SodaStream as a replacement for sweet carbonated beverages (i.e., soda pop) is the perfect foil for shrub syrups.